The Second Form at Malory Towers: Plot

-Mary-Lou offers to post a parcel for Daphne and sets off for the post office in a windy, stormy night.
+Mary-Lou offers to post a parcel for Daphne and sets off for the post office on a windy, stormy night.
 She does not return and Daphne sets off to find her.
 A search party is sent out and both Daphne and Mary Lou are found, clinging to the edge of a cliff.
 Daphne had prevented Mary-Lou from falling and is regarded as a heroine.

 Darrell, Sally, Irene and Belinda set off the next day to find Daphne's parcel.
 It contains the missing purses and jewellery.
 They report to Miss Grayling and Daphne is revealed as the thief.
 Miss Grayling is surprised at the girls' belief that Ellen has been expelled and realises there is a problem with Ellen that needs to be resolved.

 Miss Grayling speaks to Daphne.
 She tells her that she has received confidential reports from her previous schools and knows she has a history of stealing and lying about her family's wealth.
 However, Miss Grayling also tells Daphne that, by her actions, she has proved she has good in her.
 Miss Grayling makes Daphne an offer: if she is to remain at Malory Towers, she must confess everything to the Second Form girls and ask for their support to remain.
 Daphne does so.
 The girls decide that Daphne's heroism has earned her another chance.
 Miss Grayling speaks to Ellen and is relieved that overwork is at the root of her problems.

 The term comes to a close, with Mary-Lou and Daphne now firm friends.